How To Deal With FAILURE At Work | Failure In Your Career

 What’s next?
 Totally different, right?

-So second, failure is labeled as a bad thing, but I’m not really sure why.
+Second, failure is labeled as a bad thing, but I’m not really sure why.

 Each time we fail, we get closer to the success that we want.
 We learn something if we choose to.

-So for example, in school, when we get an F on a paper, we’re often shamed or told to put that away, like, oh, that’s awful, instead of really digging into it and seeing, well, what happened?
+For example, in school, when we get an F on a paper, we’re often shamed or told to put that away, like, oh, that’s awful, instead of really digging into it and seeing, well, what happened?
 How to deal with that?

 What were the questions that you got wrong?